xebialabs/blueprints/examples/helloworld/README.md

 Congratulations!
 You have working infrastructure that can run a shell command to print “Hello World” to the CLI.

 ### Configure an Environment
+An environment is a logical representation of "where" your applications are deployed to.

-In XLD, create an Environment directory with _Environments->New->Directory._

-Name this new Directory as *HelloWorldEnvironments.*
+In XLD, create an Environment directory with _Environments->New->Directory._  Name this new Directory as *HelloWorldEnvironments.*

 Next, create a new environment with _Environments->HelloWorldEnvironments->New Environment_, and supply this information:

 ***
-- Name: ```MyDockerDev```
+- Name: `DevEnv`
-- Containers: ```Infrastructure/HelloWorldInfrastructure/MyLocalHost-DEV```
+- Containers: `Infrastructure/HelloWorldInfrastructure/MyLocalHost-DEV`
 ***

 Similarly, create a second TEST environment with _Environments->HelloWorldEnvironments->New Environment_ and use this information:

 ***
-- Name: ```MyDockerTest```
+- Name: `TestEnv`
-- Containers: ```Infrastructure/HelloWorldInfrastructure/MyLocalHost-TEST```
+- Containers: `Infrastructure/HelloWorldInfrastructure/MyLocalHost-TEST`
 ***

 We now have Environments.

 ### Configure an Application
+Our application will be a simple command-line shell script that prints "Hello World."
+We will deploy this script to our environments.

 In XLD, create a new Application with _Applications->New Application,_ and supply this information:

 ***
-- Name: ```MyTestApplication```
+- Name: `MyTestApplication`
 ***

 Create a Deployment Package with _Applications/MyTestApplication->New->Deployment Package,_ and name it “1.0”

 ***
-- Name: ```1.0```
+- Name: `1.0`
 ***

 Finish the Application definition with _Applications/MyTestApplication->1.0->New->cmd->Command_ to specify a command-line execution of “Hello World.”

 ***
-- Name: ```Say Hello World```
+- Name: `Say Hello World`
-- Command Line: ```echo "Hello World"```
+- Command Line: `echo "Hello World"`
 ***

-Please note when we created the Environment and Application, we created Folders and then children of these folders of different object types.
-We will need to adjust our files later to ensure we’re replicating the same hierarchy.

 ### Deploy the Application
-Test your application by deploying the 1.0 version of MyTestApplication to the MyDockerDev environment, and observe how the output of the "Execute Say Hello World" command is "Hello World" in the Deployment steps.
+Test your application by deploying the 1.0 version of MyTestApplication to the DevEnv environment, and observe how the output of the "Execute Say Hello World" command is "Hello World" in the Deployment steps.

 Undeploy the application to clear out your environment inventory.

 We now have a working XLD setup and we can move onto XLR.
+The process of defining infrastructure, environments, and applications is a standard pattern for setting up XLD.

 ## Setting up XLR
 We’ll build a XLR template to use the pieces we built in XLD.
 We will also run this template to verify it does what we expect.
 These are the same steps your team may perform when initially developing their deployment and release, and before converting your work to a blueprint.